smeshko/project-rulebook-web/_bmad/bmm/workflows/4-implementation/run-tests/steps/step-04-report.md

 - Not providing next steps
 - Wrong exit status

-**Master Rule:** Generate a clear, actionable report that tells the user exactly what happened and what to do next.
+**Master Rule:** Execute all actions completely, track all results, and proceed to the correct next step.
+Generate a clear, actionable report that tells the user exactly what happened and what to do next.